kempoguy/AIContent/Working Relationship Expectations (WRE) Builder for AI Tools.md

 ### 1. Purpose & Context

 - What is your current job title or main area of responsibility?
 (Do not include your full legal name or private identifiers.)
-  - **Default:** “To help me engage efficiently and effectively with AI tools, ensuring responses match my learning and communication style.”
 - What do you want your WRE to help you achieve when working with AI tools? (e.g., faster onboarding, clearer communication, more relevant suggestions)
   - **Default:** “To help me engage efficiently and effectively with AI tools, ensuring responses match my learning and communication style.”
 - Who will use this WRE? (e.g., only you and AI tools—do not include information you wouldn’t want shared with an AI assistant)